OpenChemistry/tomviz/BUILDING.md

 ------------------------------

 Once this completes you will have a binary in the 'bin' directory of your build tree.
-It is possible to update the ParaView and/or tomviz source directories and rebuild the binaries incrementally.
+It is possible to update the ParaView and/or Tomviz source directories and rebuild the binaries incrementally.
 The following would update both source trees and rebuild the latest version of each: